"Goodbye Portalegre, goodbye Lisbon, goodbye Portugal, goodbye Erasmus, goodbye Erasmus friends, goodbye experience of a lifetime!

 International cooperation has been a strategic objective of IPP, which participates in the programs Lifelong Learning Life / ERASMUS since 1994/95.
 To date many of the IPP students benefited from the experience of studying abroad under that program, and many more from other countries have been welcomed the IPP.
 Similarly, every year IPP welcomes teachers of our international partners and sends some of its overseas.
 In addition, the IPP has participated in several other European projects as a partner and/or as coordinator.

-IPP is an associate member of the EAEC (European Association of Erasmus Coordinators), currently occupying one of the vice presidencies, of UASNET (Universities of Applied Sciences network), AULP (Association of Portuguese Language Universities -Associação de Universidades de Língua Portuguesa) and WFCP (World Federation of Colleges and Polytechnics), where the President of IPP is a member of the respective board.
+IPP is an associate member of UASNET (Universities of Applied Sciences network), AULP (Association of Portuguese Language Universities -Associação de Universidades de Língua Portuguesa) and WFCP (World Federation of Colleges and Polytechnics).

-IPP has concluded cooperation agreements under Erasmus+ program with over 80 institutions from all over Europe and other agreements with higher education institutions in Europe, Africa, Asia and South America.
+IPP has concluded cooperation agreements under Erasmus+ program with over 100 institutions from all over Europe, which allows students to study or do an internship at a foreign partner institution with a mobility grant under the Erasmus+ Programme.
+We also have other agreements with higher education institutions in Europe, Africa, Asia and South America.

 IPP was the first institution of higher learning English to be certified in full accordance with the NP EN ISO 9001: 2008 and NP 4469-1: 2008 (Social Responsibility).